-The Atletico Madrid boss paid tribute to the former coach after his side claimed the Liga title with a 1-1 draw at Barcelona.
+Atletico Madrid coach Diego Simeone paid tribute to former coach Luis Aragones after they won La Liga with a 1-1 draw at Barcelona on Saturday.

 Needing just a point at Camp Nou on the final day of the season to claim their 18th La Liga title, Atletico found itself behind at the break thanks to Alexis Sanchez's brilliant strike.

 But Diego Godin's second-half header ensured the visitors claimed the draw it needed in a dramatic second half that also saw Lionel Messi have a goal ruled out for offside.

 Former Atleti and Spain coach Aragones died in February, and Simeone said he felt as though the ex-Rojiblancos striker were defending along with the team at Camp Nou.

 "It's amazing," Simeone said.
 "You can't explain it.
 I have to thank the players, the people who trusted us.
 We've never stopped working and that's why we're here.
 Today is one of the best days in the history of Atleti.
 To be champions in Barcelona against a team like this, the champions of all in recent years.